recursivetree/seat-inventory/documentation/seat-inventory.md

 To the right, you see a grey text which describes the location of the item.
 It consists of the name of the hangar/ship/container and the station/structure.

 The plugin currently doesn't distinguish between the different corporation hangars in a corporation office.
 Instead, it treats it like all items would be in one container.

-Fitted ships in a corporation hangar are treated as a seperate source and don't appear inside the corporation hangar source.
-Instead, they apppear with their ship name in the station of the corporation hangar.
+Fitted ships in a corporation hangar are treated as a separate source and don't appear inside the corporation hangar source.
+Instead, they appear with their ship name in the station of the corporation hangar.

 ## The Dashboard
 This is the heart of seat-inventory.